l0uisgrange/zap/docs/src/lib/markdown/styling.md

 ## Available options

-The following constant is used in the background and represents all the available customization option for each component.
+The following constant is used in the background and represents all the available customization option for each symbol.

 ```typst
 #let default = (